WELL, THAT DIDN’T GO AS PLANNED - THE CHICKEN COOP AREA

 Because one of the trusses was destroyed in the fall, the decision was to shorten the chicken coop by a foot and a half to leave an overhang that we’re calling a porch.

-The chickens love the playground area for shade, and our silkie rooster Wolf can always be found admiring himself in the mirror.
+I had to because the chickens love the playground area for shade, and our silkie rooster Wolf can always be found admiring himself in the mirror.

 THE NEW CHICKEN COOP EXTERIOR